 Key Learning: Must have solid reasons for reaching a hiring decision.

 Scenario: Same-sex harassment – one colleague sending flirty emails and sticky notes.

-Key Learning: Conduct constitutes harassment because the conduct is unwelcome and it has unreasonably interfered with his colleague’s work.
+Key Learning: Conduct constitutes harassment because the conduct is unwelcome and it has unreasonably interfered with their colleague’s work.